 Displayed alongside the carriages is a variety of carriage driving paraphernalia and props which help us tell stories about travel, craftsmanship, technology, wealth and transport in the nineteenth century.
 A lot of individuals, researchers, carriage builders and restorers already use the museum as a place of reference, so we plan to foster the museum as a place of excellence for research, training, conservation and interpretation.

-The historic stables
+The historic stables at Arlington Court

 The stable block, which houses the collection, was designed for Sir Bruce Chichester in 1864 and would originally have housed several carriages in the purpose built coach house.
 There was also space for 16 horses for the family and their guests; probably just two for driving and several for riding and hunting, plus accommodation for the coachman and other stable staff.
 In the courtyard the clock tower bears the Chichesters’ heron crest.
 The last of the family to live at Arlington, Miss Rosalie Chichester, used the coach house as a garage in the later years of her life and sadly none of the family carriages survive.
 To accommodate the carriages in the stable block, the spaces have been converted slightly, but the original harness room and some of the stables are still visible.